-A Beginners Guide to Buying a Dive Mask
+A Beginners Guide to Buying a Prescription Scuba Mask

-So you are thinking about buying your dive mask and you have some decisions to make.
+So you are thinking about buying your prescription scuba mask and you have some decisions to make.
 First things first, it’s important to become familiar with the components of a mask and then you should take these questions into consideration.
 Some of the answers may seem obvious and others are through personal preference.
-That’s why we have created this short list of comparisons to help guide you when you are buying your first mask for scuba diving.
+That’s why we have created this short list of comparisons to help guide you when you are buying your first prescription scuba mask for scuba diving.

-Should I Buy or Rent a Dive Mask?
+Should I Buy or Rent a Prescription Scuba Mask?

 Since a mask needs to fit your face specifically, we recommend that divers buy their own masks.
-Most dive centers will have masks available for you to rent, which is also a good option should you accidentally forget to bring your mask or don’t have any space to travel with one.
+Most dive centers will have a wide range of masks available and some even offer prescription scuba masks for you to rent, which is also a good option should you accidentally forget to bring your mask or don’t have any space to travel with one.

 What’s the Difference between a Scuba Mask and Snorkel/Swim Masks?

 There are a few requirements in order for a mask to be suitable for diving.
 First, your mask should have strong tempered glass which will be able to withstand the pressures when scuba diving.
 And secondly, a mask for scuba divers must have a skirt that encloses the nose in order to provide the airspace in a divers mask to be able to equalize upon descent.